 Rome Ferragosto · Pope masses and audiences

 The Pope is in Rome in August.

-Every Wednesday with the exception of Wednesday 14th August, 2019, the Pope’s General Audiences are held.
+Actually it is not yet know if the Papal Audiences in August will be public.
+The Pope’s General Audiences are held every Wednesday.
 The audiences take place in the air-conditioned Audience Hall.
 Admission is free and you don’t need a reservation.
-Although the audience officially starts at 9:30am, I recommend that you be there by 8am at the latest so that you can find a seat.
+Although the audience officially starts at 9:30am, we recommend that you be there by 8am at the latest so that you can find a seat.

 Pope Masses and Angelus